 Lymphoedema Network Northern Ireland produces 2 leaflets with exercises for arms and legs.
+You can find their details on page 106.

 UK NHS Lymphoedema Network Wales has created a number of videos that explain different levels of exercises you can do: vimeopro.com/ehdm/ilf-lymphodema-18